 - Make the subject line informative, but don’t overuse capital letters or odd punctuation.
-These can flag your emails as spam and toss them in the trash before even reaching the target audience.
+These can flag your emails as spam and toss them in the trash before reaching the target audience.

 - Use imagery sometimes in newsletters: Charts, infographics, pictures, and the like.
 The eye is automatically drawn to images, and they make the newsletter feel more lively and interesting.

-Email is easy to send into the spam container or ignore completely, but by creating quality, well-thought-out emails, then users will resist the temptation to delete them and will instead be more inclined to see what they say each week.
+Email is easy to send into the spam container or ignore completely, but by creating quality, well-thought-out emails, users will resist the temptation to delete them and instead be more inclined to see what they say each week.

 Get Social Media Pages Started

-If you want to reach a broader yet uniquely local audience, then social media is one of the best ways to go.
+If you want to reach a broader yet uniquely local audience, social media is one of the best ways to go.
 Since prospective patients are already searching social media for local businesses, give them many different avenues to find your client.

 Two hundred eighty characters offer a louder voice than you might think.
-Creativity is a must when you have a business account with Twitter, making for a brief, often hilarious results.
+Creativity is a must when you have a business account with Twitter, making brief, often hilarious results.
 With space at a premium, Twitter can be a fun place to give quick health tips or offer a fun fact related to the practice’s area of study, i.e., “Did you know that your heart grows bigger while you’re pregnant?” from a fertility clinic.

 Don’t discount the online corkboard as a hub for cupcake recipes and pallet furniture.
-Pinterest has proven to be an efficient marketing tool by using pictures, or “pins,” to link directly back to business websites or other online content.
+Pinterest has proven to be an efficient marketing tool using pictures, or “pins,” to link directly back to business websites or other online content.
 Pins have the potential to live on forever, meaning that even in many years, there’s a chance that someone could link back to the client’s website.

 If you are the social media manager rather than the client, remember to exercise common sense when you’re posting on someone else’s behalf — especially in a professional setting.
 Refrain from posting things that could be considered offensive or derogatory in any way.
 Remember: You’re being paid to help grow their business, not to broadcast your personal political or social views.